 Types and symptoms of chronic glomerulonephritis

-1. Latent- the most common (accounts for about 45% of all cases of chronic glomerulonephritis).
-Manifested not pronounced external symptoms: moderate swelling and increased blood pressure.
-More manifested by laboratory examination data: general urine analysis reveals an increased level of protein, erythrocytes and leukocytes.
+1. Latent– the most common (accounts for about 45% of all cases of chronic glomerulonephritis).
+Appears not expressed external symptoms: moderate swelling and increased blood pressure.
+More evident by laboratory examination data: general urine analysis detects increased levels of protein, red blood cells and white blood cells.

-2. Hematuric- a rare form (not more than 5% of the total number of patients).
-It manifests itself as follows outward signs: pink or red urine.
-In the general analysis of urine an increased number of altered erythrocytes is detected.
+2. Hematuric– a rare form (accounts for no more than 5% of the total number of patients).
+Manifests as follows external signs: Pink or red urine.
+In general urine analysis an increased number of altered red blood cells is detected.

-3. Hypertensive- a common form (about 20% of the total incidence).
-It manifests itself as follows external symptoms: a constant increase in blood pressure, an increase in the volume of excreted daily urine, nocturnal urge to urinate.
-In the general analysis of urine revealed an increased content of protein and altered erythrocytes, urine density is slightly below normal or within the lower limit of normal.
+3. Hypertensive– a common form (accounts for about 20% of the total incidence).
+Manifests as follows external symptoms: constant increase in blood pressure, increase in the volume of daily urine excreted, night urge to urinate.
+In general urine analysis an increased content of protein and altered red blood cells is detected, urine density is slightly below normal or within the lower limit of normal.

 4. Nephrotic- a common form (about 25%).
-The disease manifests itself as follows outward signs: high blood pressure, severe swelling, reduced daily urine output.
-Laboratory signs in general urine analysis: increased urine density, increased urine protein; blood chemistry reveals: a decrease in total protein (mainly due to albumin), an increase in blood cholesterol.
+The disease manifests itself as follows: external signs: increased blood pressure, severe swelling, reduced amount of daily urine excreted.
+Laboratory signs in general urine test: increased density of urine, increased protein content in urine; blood chemistry reveals: a decrease in total protein (mainly due to albumin), an increase in blood cholesterol.

-5. Mixed (nephrotic-hypertensive)- characterized by symptoms of the two above-described forms: nephrotic and hypertensive.
+5. Mixed (nephrotic-hypertensive)– characterized by symptoms of the two forms described above: nephrotic and hypertensive.

 To diagnose all types of chronic glomerulonephritis, the following types of examinations are used:

-General urine analysis This analysis reveals changes in the following indicators: urine density, the presence of protein and cylinders, the presence of leukocytes and erythrocytes, urine color.
+General urine analysis This analysis reveals changes in the following indicators: urine density, the presence of protein and casts, the presence of leukocytes and red blood cells, the color of urine.

-Blood chemistry In this analysis, the following indicators are investigated: total blood protein level, blood albumin level, creatinine, urea, cholesterol and all fat fractions (lipid profile).
+Blood chemistry This analysis examines the following indicators: total blood protein level, blood albumin level, creatinine level, urea level, cholesterol level and all fat fractions (lipidogram).

-Kidney biopsy and biopsy microscopy This research method allows you to investigate tissue changes in the structure of the glomeruli of the kidneys and reveals various morphological forms of glomerulonephritis.
-In many ways, the histological form of glomerulonephritis is a criterion for the appointment of adequate treatment.
+Kidney biopsy and biopsy microscopy This research method allows you to examine tissue changes in the structure of the glomeruli of the kidneys and identifies various morphological forms of glomerulonephritis.
+In many ways, the histological form of glomerulonephritis is a criterion for prescribing adequate treatment.

 Stages of chronic glomerulonephritis

-Compensation stage The initial stage (stage of compensation), the functional activity of the kidneys is not changed.
+Compensation stage Initial stage (compensation stage), the functional activity of the kidneys is not changed.

-Decompensation stage- associated with the progression of the disease with impaired renal function (stage of decompensation).
+Stage of decompensation- associated with the progression of the disease with impaired renal function (decompensation stage).
 Stage with impaired renal function and the development of chronic renal failure.

 External signs Laboratory signs

-• The accumulation of nitrogenous compounds in the blood, accompanied by the following symptoms: headache, nausea, vomiting
+• Accumulation of nitrogenous compounds in the blood, accompanied by the following symptoms: headache, nausea, vomiting

-• Significant increase in blood pressure: associated with water retention in the body, electrolyte imbalance and hormonal imbalance.
+• Significant increase in blood pressure: associated with water retention in the body, electrolyte imbalance and hormonal disorders.

 General urine analysis